Selena Gomez Accused Of Photoshop In Now-Deleted Instagram Post

 A photo posted by Selena Marie Gomez (@ourselena23) on

-And while the 24-year-old singer looks great, there was on glaring issue with the photo.
+And while the 24-year-old singer looks great, there was one glaring issue with the photo.
 Teen Vogue brings attention to viewers questioning the warped wall behind Selena’s shoulder.

 “This particular selfie has gotten some Photoshop flack, as some have suggested the gray wall behind Selena looks questionably warped.”